framesandpackets/ansible_linux_webserver/README.md

 add IP address of your linux machines to 'hosts' file.
 You can find your IP address with ifconfig command

 Step 5:
-create user on linux machine with username: ansible password: ansible or enter your username and password in hosts file
+create user on linux machine with username: ansible password: ansible, and add or sudoers or enter your username and password in hosts file

 Step 6:
 ansible-playbook webserver_install.yml

-Once the installtions take place your machine will gracefully reboot.
+Once the installations take place your machine will gracefully reboot.
 DON'T PANIC!